 It's worth mentioning that many of Chinchilla's detractors believe she got the position because former (male) president Oscar Arias and his brother Rodrigo Arias chose her (granted they would believe the same had she been a man)

 Equally, Dilma Rousseff's predecessor, Lula da Silva, left office with around 80% approval rating, while she won by around 55% voting approval.
 It was expected that whoever da Silva supported as next president would be elected as his appointed heir to the presidency, and Rousseff's lower (thought still majoritarian, we must remember) approval rating might in fact be because she's a woman.
 Thus, sadly, her presidency could arguably be attributed to da Silva, and if anything, her gender made her imminent election a bit harder than it would have been had she been a man.

 And Lula's first choice was a man, called José Dirceu.
 Before he could become a presidential candidate he was accused and eventually found guilty of a huge corruption scheme.

 That said, basically EVERY SINGLE POLITICIAN on Lula's party had a popularity boost using his image, his successor president would be no different, regardless of gender.

-Played straight, then subverted, and then inverted, by Indira Gandhi, former Prime Minister of India.
+Double-subverted by Indira Gandhi, former Prime Minister of India.
 While she attained her position at least partially because she was the daughter of the influential politician and former Prime Minister, Jawaharlal Nehru, she quickly proved to be far more powerful than expected.
 Her son, former Prime Minister Rajiv Gandhi, attained his position because he was her son.

 James W. Loewen's Lies Across America mentions a hall of fame in Arkansas where most of the women only get in because they're the wife or daughter of a famous man, thus teaching us that "Men make history, while women make wives".